What is a meditation journal? What are the benefits of keeping one? And how can a meditation journal help you live a happier, more mindfulness?

 - If you want, be open to sharing your insights with others, particularly those who also engage in meditation.

 What is a meditation journal?

-A meditation journal is simply a journal, notepad, diary, or another medium that people use to record insights or ideas they gain from meditation.
+A meditation journal is simply a journal, notepad, diary, or another medium that people use to record insights they gain from meditation.

 How to keep a meditation journal?

-Decide whether or not your meditation journal will be physical or digital and what the medium will be.
+Develop a plan on whether or not your meditation log will be physical or digital and what the medium will be.